aprkh/aprkh_utils/README.md

     ...
 ```

+Note that this utility is already implemented in `aprkh_utils.seqio`.

 ## Batching operations

 Sometimes we only want to process chunks of data at a time, perhaps because we have to create intermediate objects when processing